Canto-Crowd/.github/profile/README.md

 ## Appendix

-Canto crowd will keep the following promise of a 100% decentralized solution, for these the crowdfunding platform will be governed and managed by a DAO (Decentralized  Autonomous Organization )  The CrowDao will manage all aspects, improvements, and changes for the Crowdfunding Platform, but too will keep the important goal to build a Math Found from  Big Donors to provide a quadratic funding mechanism to the platform.
+Canto crowd will keep the following promise of a 100% decentralized solution, for these the crowdfunding platform will be governed and managed by a DAO (Decentralized  Autonomous Organization )  The Canto Crow Dao will manage all aspects, improvements, and changes for the Crowdfunding Platform, but too will keep the important goal to build a Math Found from  Big Donors to provide a quadratic funding mechanism to the platform.

 Each new project created on the Canto Crowd application will be getting funding from individuals but additional throw a quadratic funding model these projects have the opportunity to get more funds for their projects.